Why Most Caregivers Burn Out: The Self-Care Guide You Need Today

 - Sleep disturbances, including insomnia or disrupted sleep patterns

-Sleep problems are particularly common among caregivers, creating a vicious cycle as lack of sleep leads to “obesity, illness, crankiness, impatience, and mental fogginess”.
-Physical symptoms often worsen over time, potentially contributing to serious health conditions if left unaddressed.
+Sleep problems are particularly common among caregivers.
+Lack of sleep then creates more problems—obesity, illness, irritability, impatience, and mental fogginess.
+Physical symptoms often get worse over time and can contribute to serious health conditions if left unaddressed.

 Behavioral changes: withdrawal, irritability, and neglecting self-care